caarlos0/gophercon-2025/slides.md

 type model struct {}
 ```

 ^ we're gonna implement a simple app with it: it'll show a countdown, and stop it on any keypress.
 Its simple, but enough for what I want to demonstrate right now
 to do that, we need to create a struct - lets call it model, and make sure it implements tea.ViewModel
 if we need cursor handling, we would need to use tea.CursorModel instead
+we force model to conform to tea.ViewModel{}

 ---

+![autoplay mute loop](bg.mp4)

 ## Bubble Tea

-![autoplay mute loop](bg.mp4)

-`Init`:

 ```go
 import "github.com/charmbracelet/bubbles/v2/stopwatch"